project-codeflare/codeflare-sdk/docs/sphinx/user-docs/setup-kueue.rst

 1. Resource Flavor:
 -------------------

-Resource Flavors allow the cluster admin to define different types of resources with specific characteristics, such as CPU, memory, GPU, etc.
-These can then be assigned to workloads to ensure they are executed on appropriate resources.
+Resource Flavors allow the cluster admin to reflect differing resource capabilities of nodes within a clusters, such as CPU, memory, GPU, etc. These can then be assigned to workloads to ensure they are executed on nodes with appropriate resources.

 The YAML configuration provided below creates an empty Resource Flavor named default-flavor.
 It serves as a starting point and does not specify